Ceruleite Value, Price, and Jewelry Information

 Polished ceruleite gems can have a far deeper blue color than that of the rough nodules.
 Due to its rarity, good, cuttable material is quite expensive.
 You’ll see few cut stones, even in museum collections.

-Ceruleite’s porosity poses a major problem for jewelry use.
-It renders the material too soft and fragile for cutting and wear.
+Ceruleite’s porosity poses a major problem for jewelry use, rendering the material too soft and fragile for cutting and wear.
 Plastic impregnation can solve this problem.
 Such impregnated material has a specific gravity of 2.58.

-The type locality for this gem is the Emma Luisa Mine in Huanaco, Chile.
+The type locality for this gem is the Emma Luisa Mine in Guanaco, Chile.
 Chile remains an important source for this gem.